babylonhealth/ios-playbook/Cookbook/Technical-Documents/NewHiresCheckList.md

 	- `#demo_frontend`
 	- `#developers`

+And add yourself to the `@ios-team` user group.
+(You can do this under the 3 dot more menu > `User groups`)

-Make sure you also join your Tribe/Squad's Slack channels.
+Make sure you also join your Tribe/Squad's Slack channels, groups.

 ## Install prerequisites